Extent and credits: 5 ECTS

 Have gained access to interdisciplinary exchange of knowledge and ideas through networking activities.

-RISE Energy Technology Centre at Piteå, Piteå Science Park
+- RISE Energy Technology Centre and Piteå Science Park

-Processum Pilot Park, MoRe Research, Biorefinery Demonstration Plant
+- Örnsköldsvik: RISE Processum Pilot Park, MoRe Research pilots and Biorefinery Demonstration Plant

 The course consists of: